flavienbwk/book-devops/eng/README.md

 You can do the same with malfunction scenarios of software or infrastructure.
 Set up a table with 7 columns.
 For each hypothesized incident, the author should determine:

 - **Error Situation**
-  - E.g., "The software update failed on one of the servers"
+  - E.g., "The software update failed on one of the servers".
 - The **effects**
   - E.g., "Client requests reaching this server will fail.
-This represents 20% of our requests due to our load-balancing architecture."
+This represents 20% of our requests due to our load-balancing architecture".
 - **Probability**
-  - Rate from 1 to 10 the likelihood of the event happening.
+  - Rate from 1 to 10 the likelihood of the event happening ;
-  - E.g., "3"
+  - E.g., "3".
 - **Severity**
   - Rate from 1 to 10 the severity of the problem should the event occur.
   - E.g., "7"
 - **Detection Difficulty**
   - Rate from 1 to 10 the likelihood that the event won't be detected.
-  - E.g., "1"
+  - E.g., "1".
 - **Risk Level**
-  - Product of probability, severity, and detection difficulty.
+  - Product of probability, severity, and detection difficulty ;
-  - E.g., "(3\*7\*1) = 21"
+  - E.g., "(3\*7\*1) = 21".
 - **Countermeasures**
-  - Describe how to respond should the event happen.
+  - Describe how to respond should the event happen ;
   - E.g., "Configure the load-balancer to exclude the server where the update failed.
 Roll back the software version.
 Restore the load-balancer to its initial configuration."

 From this table, prioritize tasks for your teams to work on anticipating the most critical situations.